 Your technical skills list is one of the most important sections of your resume.
 In fact, I would say it is the most important section, excepting your contact information (for obvious reasons).
 There are plenty of people without a college degree that are rock-stars in a technical field.
 Your list of technical skills will frame the rest of your resume.

-The most important guidance I can provide for your technical skill list is that you should be specific.
+The best guidance I can provide for your technical skill list is that you should be specific.
 Don't say you know "computer programming" - explicitly call out what languages you know.
 Don't say you know "CAD tools" - specifically name what tools you have used.
 Being generic in your skill list makes it seem like you are attempting to hide a lack of proficiency, and it makes it very difficult for the hiring manager to determine whether or not you are a good fit.
 In most cases, as discussed above, this will result in a dismissal of your resume.

-With the rare exception, you won't be passed over for a role because you knew one tool but not some other similar-but-slightly-different tool.
+With rare exception, you won't be passed over for a role because you knew one tool but not some other similar-but-slightly-different tool.
 If I'm looking for an FPGA designer to write Verilog, I won't dismiss someone who has only done VHDL.
 If I'm looking for a HW designer in an Altium toolflow, I won't dismiss someone who has only worked with Mentor Graphics.

 Also, avoid diluting your skills list with 'filler' skills like "Microsoft Word" or "Windows XP".
 Including items like these makes it seem like you are really grasping at straws to think of things you are good at, which doesn't reflect well on you.
 Focus on important, relevant, hard technical skills for the job you want.